 As a small business owner, or the founder of a new startup, it can be tempting to view marketing as just another task to check off the list.
 Often, this means carrying out your marketing efforts as a series of disjointed, one-off tasks, such as firing off an email blast, launching some ads, and throwing together another landing page as the need arises.
 However, before you know it, you’ve got dozens of marketing pieces strewn around your business that don’t fit into your big-picture goals.

-You want to make sure all your marketing supports your business’s goals, determine what strategies work, and conserve your budget to focus on the most important growth opportunities.To do so, you need to focus on centering all your marketing efforts around well-planned, cohesive campaigns.
+You want to make sure all your marketing campaigns support your business’s goals, determine what strategies work, and conserve your budget to focus on the most important growth opportunities.To do so, you need to focus on centering all your marketing efforts around well-planned, cohesive campaigns.
 Whether you manage your business’s marketing campaigns by yourself or delegate them to someone else, it’s important that the campaigns are well-planned and executed from start to finish.

 Here are seven tips to incorporate into your everyday campaign leadership and management practices to increase your chances of a successful campaign:

 First things first: start your campaign off on the right foot by getting clear about what it is that you’re trying to accomplish.
 The importance of setting clear goals upfront can’t be stressed enough.

 Not spending enough time selecting appropriate campaign goals can result in vague and confusing objectives based on subjective measures of achievement.
 To determine if a goal is poorly defined, ask yourself this: At the end of a specified time period, could two people independently assess whether the goal was achieved and arrive at two different conclusions?
 If so, the goal is not defined clearly enough.

 For example, here’s a campaign goal that a marketer might initially come up with:

 Increase awareness of our product by 20% by the end of the quarter.

 This goal is problematic because it does not clearly define how “awareness” will be quantified or measured.
 Here’s a better way to frame the same goal: